ToastyIsLost/NoCode-AI/README.md

 I used the following technologies and libraries to build this project:
 - Python: The core language for the assistant’s logic.
-- JSON: To store configurations and identities.
+- JSON: To store chat history (bot memory).
 - OpenAI API: To power the assistant's conversations.
 - Telegram Bot API: For Telegram bot integration.
 - Discord.py: For Discord bot integration.